Nature’s Original Toothbrush

 “African twig brushes offer all day dental care” describes people going about their daily business with a chew stick protruding from their mouth, and traders in Dakar and other Senegalese cities selling neat bundles of the pencil-sized sticks on the pavement.

-In “We Tried It: Licorice ‘Chew Sticks’ for Glowing White Teeth” the writer describes learning how the Nama and San bushmen tribes used branches from the licorice tree (Glycyrrhiza glabra) as a form of natural toothbrush, and how she went on to make them a regular part of her oral care routine (and also part of her bathroom décor(.
+In “We Tried It: Licorice ‘Chew Sticks’ for Glowing White Teeth” the writer describes learning how the Nama and San bushmen tribes used branches from the licorice tree (Glycyrrhiza glabra) as a form of natural toothbrush, and how she went on to make them a regular part of her oral care routine.

 Chew sticks are available on Amazon, or if you’re the DIY kind, you can probably find a species of tree on the lists in this article that grows near you, from which you can experiment with cutting your own.